oluijks/blog.luba.dev/src/data/blog/short-stories/0001-whispers-of-albania.md

 Tomorrow, they knew, was their second-to-last day in this dreamlike place.

-And tomorrow night, there would be a party in the town square,modDatetime: 2025-06-01T19:21:22.397Z he lights.
+And tomorrow night, there would be a party in the town square, an old tradition, with food, music, dancing beneath the stars.

+She spoke of it with casual excitement, the music, the food, the lights.

 But when he glanced at her, he caught the way her fingers played idly with the edge of her beach bag, the way her smile was just a little too secret.